 Other Essential Information

-The tour starts at USD $1,936 but averages around $2,425 depending on the departure date.
+The tour starts at USD $2,756 but final cost depends on the departure date.

 Best Time to Visit Southeast Asia